Buying Plywood — Avoid Costly Mistakes | SplicePly

 1. Buying Plywood Based Only on Price

-One of the biggest mistakes buyers make is choosing plywood solely because it is cheaper.
+One of the most common mistakes buyers make is choosing plywood solely because it is cheaper.

 • Poor veneer layers